CenturyLinkCloud/clc-node-sdk/README.md

 Testing
 -------

+Issue the following command to test the SDK.

 `mocha --recursive test/**/*.js --clc.username=<USERNAME> --clc.password=<PASSWORD>`

 ##Unit Tests

+The SDK contains unit tests that you can run with the following command.

 ```bash
 npm run tests
 ```

 ##Unit Tests with Coverage

+There are also unit tests with coverage that you can run.

 ```bash
 npm run tests-coverage
 ```

 ##Integration Tests

+To run integration tests, issue the following command.

 ```bash
 export CLC_USERNAME=<USERNAME>
 export CLC_PASSWORD=<PASSWORD>